ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 Scope: global or session

+**Trace Flag: 1228**<br />
+Function: Enable lock partitioning.
+By default, lock partitioning is enabled when a server has 16 or more CPUs.
+Otherwise, lock partitioning is disabled.
+Trace flag 1228 enables lock partitioning for 2 or more CPUs.
+Trace flag 1229 disables lock partitioning.
+Trace flag 1229 overrides trace flag 1228 if trace flag 1228 is also set.
+Lock partitioning is useful on multiple-CPU servers where some tables have very high lock rates.
+You can turn on trace flag 1228 and trace flag 1229 only at startup.<br />
+Link: [Trace Flag 1228 and 1229]<br />
+Link: [Microsoft SQL Server 2005 TPC-C Trace Flags]

+**Trace Flag: 1229**<br />
+Function: Enable lock partitioning.
+By default, lock partitioning is enabled when a server has 16 or more CPUs.
+Otherwise, lock partitioning is disabled.
+Trace flag 1228 enables lock partitioning for 2 or more CPUs.
+Trace flag 1229 disables lock partitioning.
+Trace flag 1229 overrides trace flag 1228 if trace flag 1228 is also set.
+Lock partitioning is useful on multiple-CPU servers where some tables have very high lock rates.
+You can turn on trace flag 1228 and trace flag 1229 only at startup.<br />
+Link: [Trace Flag 1228 and 1229]<br />
+Link: [Microsoft SQL Server 2005 TPC-C Trace Flags]

 **Trace Flag: 1236**<br />
 Function: Fixes performance problem in scenarios with high lock activity in SQL 2012 and SQL 2014<br />
 Link: http://support.microsoft.com/kb/2926217

+**Trace Flag: 1260**<br />
+Function: Disabled mini-dump for non-yield condition.
+Disables mini-dump generation for "any of the 17883, 17884, 17887, or 17888 errors.
+The trace flag can be used in conjunction with trace flag –T1262.
+For example, you could enable –T1262 to get 10- and a 60-second interval reporting and also enable – T1260 to avoid getting mini-dumps."<br />
+Link: [A Topical Collection of SQL Server Flags v6]<br />
+Link: [How To Diagnose and Correct Errors 17883, 17884, 17887, and 17888]

 **Trace Flag: 1261**<br />